J&D's Down Home Enterprises: Bacon Lip Balm

 Introduced in October 2008, Bacon Lip Balm is a bacon-flavored lip balm.
 J&D's bacon-inspired lip balm, which is a "hot seller" on their web site, having sold over 50,000 units, often by the dozen.
 Customer reviews range from being described as the worst thing they have ever heard of to the greatest thing ever.
 When Esch and Lefkow appeared on The Oprah Winfrey Show in March 2009, Winfrey's co-hosts Mark Consuelos and Ali Wentworth applied Bacon Lip Balm during the interview.

 BaconPOP

 Introduced in November 2009, BaconPOP is a bacon-flavored microwave popcorn.

 Bacon Ranch

 Introduced in November 2009, Bacon Ranch is a bacon-flavored ranch dip/mix, to be combined with buttermilk, sour cream and/or mayonnaise.

 Mmmvelopes

-Discontinued.
 Introduced in November 2009, Mmmvelopes are bacon-flavored envelopes that both look like pieces of bacon and taste like bacon when licked.